-Apart from this, having poor signal strength also causes high battery consumption as the smartphone constantly keeps on looking for networks which in turn consumes more battery power.
+Apart from this, having poor signal strength also causes high battery consumption and drainage issues as the smartphone constantly keeps on looking for networks which in turn consumes more battery power.

 If the latest 5G network does not give a strong connection in your current location, switching to 4G will help you extend your Android smartphone’s battery life.

-Frequently checking battery usage will help you know which apps are consuming more power.
+Frequently checking battery usage will help you know which apps are draining the battery or consuming more power.
 You can use this feature to identify the features or apps draining the battery life and take some measures to stop it and extend your Android phone’s battery life.